 Barbara Kellarmännin stood at the bus stop in the Brethren settlement.
 This time of year, any frequently-trampled ground was both muddy and slushy, so she had chosen a firm spot a short distance away from her fellow students.
 She wore a thick coat over her dress and skorts underneath it as well as a heavy black bonnet.
-March was not as bitter as January or February, but it . . .
+March was not as bitter as January or February, but it was . . .

-We're really sorry, but this is only available to up-to-date paid subscribers.
+We're very sorry, but this content is only available to current subscribers.

-Our columns and editorials are free, along with a few other items, but almost all stories and all downloads are paid only.
+If you're not already a subscriber you need to know that our columns and editorials are free, along with a few other items, but almost all stories and all downloads are paid only.

 - The Grantville Gazette Staff